for-giobbe/phy/Building a Tree in a BI Framework .md

 In this lesson we did quite a lot:

-* explore a bit the command-line
+* explored a bit the command-line
 * analysed the different MSA formats
 * used the more established and comprehensive online platform for phylogenetics
 * did some hands on with BI and the relative post-inference diagnostics